unhighghlow/DoomBF/bf/industrial-bf/README.md

 Adds a new instruction: `#` (breakpoint)

+In the debugger UI, the following commands can be used:
 ```
 ? - display help
 r - run the program until a breakpoint is reached